electricimp/ConnectionManager/README.md

 }
 ```

-**NOTE**: If the imp enters a deepsleep or performs a coldboot, the task queue is cleared.
+**Note** If the imp enters a deep sleep or performs a cold boot, the task queue will be cleared.

-## connectFor(callback)
+## connectFor(*callback*)

-The *connectFor* method tells the imp to connect, run the callback method, then disconnect when complete.
-If the imp is already connected, the callback will be invoked immediately (and the imp will disconnect upon completion).
-Note that this callback function should be synchronous or the Imp may disconnect earlier than expected.
+The *connectFor()* method tells the imp to connect, run the callback method, then disconnect when complete.
+If the imp is already connected, the callback will be invoked immediately, and the imp will disconnect upon completion.

-*The callback method takes zero parameters.*
+The callback function has no parameters.

 ```squirrel
 function poll() {